infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 }
 ```

 Avoid writing any logic inline.
-Extract it to the outer scope.
+Extract it to the outside of the JSX block.

 ``` jsx
 export class ComponentName extends React.Component {